Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 As World War III intensifies, supply lines are attacked, food prices skyrocket, currencies falter, ecosystems are destroyed, Values are sacrificed, populations are divided and conquered, and the [[Invisible Power Structures]] plot their final moves while the Good People Sleep, the time is short to [[Awaken, Arise, and Unite]] for the Adventure and Opportunity of a lifetime.

-Over the coming months, we will discover we are all billionaires, all Children of the King, whose [[Collective Inheritance]] and Identity has been robbed and concealed.
+Over the coming months, we will discover we are all billionaires, all Children of The King, whose [[Collective Inheritance]] and Identity has been robbed and concealed.

 It is not too late.
-There is still hope.
+There is still [[Hope]].
+The Future can and should be Better for every family on Earth than it has ever been for Any in the past.

 But we have to awaken and move together.
 Now.
+Before it is too late.
+The Existing Order is Collapsing, and it is not obvious how much longer The Window will remain open.

-To save time and conserve resources, I am publishing this first sampling of the broader writings found in the Lionsberg Wiki Books without the usual time and resources that would go into editing and professional design.
+To save time and conserve resources, I am publishing this first sampling of the broader writings found in the Lionsberg Wiki Books without the usual professional oversight and assistance that would go into editing and design.
 The downside is that you will find embarrassing errors and insufficiencies in the Work.
-The Good News is that we can fix them together.
+The Good News is that we can fix them together as we Move.

 I look forward to collaborating to make Future Versions of this Work, and Our World, Better.